Skip to Content Skip to Navigation

 BIOGRAPHY

-Singer-songwriter, producer, choir leader and music teacher, John Meldrum is putting all his talents together to create the most ambitious work he’s ever done :
+Singer-songwriter, producer, choir leader and music teacher, John Meldrum is putting all his talents together to create the most ambitious work he’s ever done : Peace Oratorio.

 Originally from Cleveland, Ohio, John Meldrum did a five year stint there in the jingle business there but grew tired of the relentlessness of advertising music, so he left America in search of something else, a different way to live.
 John Meldrum won second prize in the Billboard song contest with the instrumental “Samba del Mar” in 1989, but upon seeing Paris for the first time, it was too late.
 He fell in love with the City of Lights, and his life was never the same.